ossillate-inc/packj/README.md

 # Feature roadmap #

-* GitHub action for auditing a pull request (WIP, ETA: Oct'22).
 * Add support for other language ecosystems.
 Rust is a work in progress, and will be available in December '22.
 * Add functionality to detect several other "risky" code as well as metadata attributes.